Kysiek2D2/WargameBattleApplication/README.md

 - In terminal run command: npm install. node_modules folder will be crated on local.
 This will install all node.js dependencies and external packages. node_modules folder in repo is empty, and 'npm install' will install all dependencies and external packages into local project using package.json and package-lock.json files.

 * How to start server on local?
 - Open terminal in server.js location and execute 'npm start'.
 It's script determined in package.json file.
+Another way to run app in VS Code is to go to 'Run and debug' tab and click 'Launch via NPM'.
+It will have similiar effect.
 - Then enter site like http://localhost:3000
 - To stop server, in terminal do 'ctr+C' shortcut.
 - Any changes in application will be immadiatelly visible on page from server due to nodemon library.